diptanshumittal/GSoC-2021-Report/README.md

 ![](docker+explore.gif)

 ---

 ## What was done

 The development process of the project can be broken down into three phases:

 1. **Upgrading to API-first architecture**
-   _In this phase, I worked on upgrading the platform architecture by introducing a range of changes:_
+   _In this phase, we worked on upgrading the platform architecture and introduced a range of changes, like:_
-    * The front-end was developed as a SPA from scratch using React framework.
-Development of components for 'Home', ' How-it-works', 'Contact', 'Preloader', 'Result', 'Syntax error', 'Timeout Error', '404 Not found', 'Navigation Bar', 'Explore' etc.
+    * Developed frontend as a SPA from scratch using React and several components - 'Home', ' How-it-works', 'Contact', 'Preloader', 'Result', 'Syntax error', 'Timeout Error', '404 Not found', 'Navigation Bar', 'Explore' etc.
-    * Front-end was connected to the backend server using APIs.
+    * Connected frontend to the backend server using APIs.
-    * New views were created to return JsonResponse for API calls.
+    * Created new views in backend to return JsonResponse for API calls.
-    * NoSQL database was created for storing precomputed correlation and p-values for various features in hctsa package and for storing empirical 1000 time-series and their categories.
+    * Created NoSQL database for storing precomputed correlation and p-values for various features in hctsa package, along with empirical 1000 time-series and their categories.
-    * Redux store was developed in the React to cache the explored hctsa features, time-series and network plots.
+    * Developed Redux store in the React to cache the explored hctsa features, time-series and network plots.
     * Added the search functionality in the navigation bar.

 2. **Improving the output visualizations**
-   _In this phase, I focused on improving the output visualizations, that will help the user to understand connections between the feature being explored and other hctsa features.
+   _In this phase, we focused on improving the output visualizations, that will help the user to understand connections between the feature being explored and other hctsa features.
 A range of output visualizations were developed from scratch in React app, including:_
     * Interactive results table (functionality shown in the gif below), that allows users to:
         * Columns button to show / hide column from table.
         * Filter buttons to filter the rows based in column data.
         * Density button to change the height of the rows.
         * Download all results in .csv format.
           ![](table1edited.gif)

     * Visualization of top feature results as interactive scatter plots (as visualized in the gif below), which enables users to:
         * Select the no. of scatter plots using interactive slider.